App version: 0.1.0

 To Get a Lower Interest Rate

-One of the chief benefits of refinancing a car is for the owner to save money over the lifetime of the loan through a reduced interest rate.
+One of the chief benefits of refinancing a car is for the owner to save money over the life of the loan through a reduced interest rate.
 Take a vehicle for which the original loan was $25,000 and the refinance loan is $21,000.
 For a 60-month loan where the interest rate is cut from 7% to 5%, for example, the refinancing could save approximately $6,000 over the life of the loan.So how much could you save?
 Our car refinance calculator will show you the potential money you could be pocketing.

 To Shorten the Loan Term

-Car owners who are cash flush may shorten their loan terms to pay off the car faster, thus saving significant cash with less paid in interest over the life of the loan.
+Car owners who are cash flush may shorten their auto loan terms to pay off the car faster, thus saving significant cash with less paid in interest over the life of the loan.

 To Extend the Loan Term